Hey there 👋,

-As you might know, publishing income reports is one of the few things I really look forward to every single month, no matter if it’s a low or high month, I JUST LOVE IT! (ngl, I wanted to put the f-word between JUST and LOVE to express the intensity of my enthusiasm but, policies and regulations)
+As you might know, publishing income reports is one of the few things I really look forward to every single month; no matter if it’s a low or high month, I JUST LOVE IT!

 I graduated last year, and to be able to make so much straight out of college isn’t something I’ve been able to digest yet, honestly speaking.